EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 return;
 ```

-Let's add in this customcode, and associate it with our sync.
+Let’s add in this customcode, and associate it with our sync.
 Then we will reload the sync and cause a conflict.

 ```
 <span class="gsm">bucardo add customcode ctest \